mcmtroffaes/pycddlib/INSTALL.rst

 this will install from a binary wheel.
-For other versions of Python or other operating systems you will need to build from the source distribution, or directly from the repository.
+For other versions of Python or other operating systems you will need to build from the source distribution, or directly from the source repository.

 From Source
 ~~~~~~~~~~~